Infineon/TARGET_CYW955572BTEVK-01/README.md

 * Max UART baud rate is 3M.

 ## Additional Notes:
 The CYW955572BTEVK-01 is used with the audio shield board and the CUSTOM button on the shield board is configured for input by default.
-Also note that LED outputs are not available for this kit

 ### ATTENTION!